 Extensive metallurgical test work in recent years has indicated that high recoveries of cobalt can be achieved via an efficient low temperature, atmospheric leaching process which uses sulphur dioxide (SO2) as the preferred reagent, resulting in a more practical and economic leaching method by specifically targeting cobalt only.

 This Mineral Resource was first disclosed under the JORC code 2004.
 It has not been updated since to comply with JORC 2012 on the basis that the information has not materially changed since it was last reported.
 Refer to ASX announcement 8/3/2011.

-The Scoping Study returned a preferred case Net Present Value (NPV) of A$290 million (within a range of A$245 million to A$335 million) over a 21-year mine life with a low capital cost of A$212 million (incl.
+In 2017 the Mt Thirsty Scoping Study returned a preferred case Net Present Value (NPV) of A$290 million (within a range of A$245 million to A$335 million) over a 21-year mine life with a low capital cost of A$212 million (incl.
 A$34 million contingency), with a healthy 21.5% Internal Rate of Return (IRR) and an expected 4-year pay back.
 Life of mine operating costs are projected to be A$43 per tonne of treated ore due to the very low reagent consumption.

 The first 5 years of production will be targeting up 1,900 tonnes of cobalt and up to 1,760 tonnes of nickel.
 Over the life of the mine, up to 27,000 tonnes of cobalt and up 35,000 tonnes of nickel will be potentially produced.